The ultimate guide to these requirements is the UBC Calendar, but we hope this plain-language section of the website helps you advance smoothly.

 To graduate with a BSc you must meet all Faculty requirements, continuation, language and promotion requirements.
 On top of that, your specialization will have specific requirements too.

-- Total credit requirement: At least 120 credits (more for some majors).
+- Total credit requirement: 120 credits.

 - Science requirement: At least 72 credits fulfilled in the Faculty of Science.